 + Administration and economy: Ulla Baarts, email@example.com

-+ Programme assistant and communication: Signe Lehmann, email@example.com
++ Programme coordinator and communication: Signe Lehmann, email@example.com (maternity leave)

 The local management groups consists of management representatives, representing teacher education and social education.
 This group is responsible for initiation, quality and progression of the programme activities locally within the framework of the national criteria and expected deliveries.